- Home

 % c.AdditionalProperties.AdditionalSubmitArgs = '--job-name=xxx';

-% NOTE: The value of AdditionalProperties.AdditionalSubmitArgs is simply added on to the sbatch command.
+% NOTE: The value of AdditionalProperties.AdditionalSubmitArgs is simply added on to the sbatch command.% Start a job timer for recording the elapsed time for the job:

 % per CPU.
 Each worker will do a portion of the computation in the parallel_eigen function.